ArthurSpirling/JustDoOLS/explainer/explainer.md

 ## 2. Supervised learning in Political Science

 How is this working out?
 Thinking broadly, machine learning has revolutionized science.
 We see it everywhere: from image analysis to geology to medicine to physics.
-A special class of very complicated models called (neural) nets has been particularly successful, and a related field of "[deep learning](https://www.nature.com/articles/nature14539)" has grown up around them.
+A special class of complicated models called (neural) nets has been particularly successful, and a related field of "[deep learning](https://www.nature.com/articles/nature14539)" has grown up around them.
 Many of the breakthroughs we see today in "Artificial Intelligence" and "Large Language Models" are based on those techniques.

 What about in social science?
 Here the news is less positive.